Ola-Daniel/blog/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is Daniel Ola-Olorun.
+  Hi,
 ---

 <!-- this is a subheadline -->
-I am a Cloud DevOps Engineer currently living and working remotely from Lagos, Nigeria. :fr:
+My name is Daniel Ola-Olorun and I am a Cloud DevOps Engineer currently living and working remotely from Lagos, Nigeria. :en: